ejwessel/raspnode_config/README.md

 TODO: PICTURES SETUP

 ### Setup of External Drive
 Take the external USB flash drive and ensure it's both empty and using the file format FAT32.
-If you bought the 256 GB drive above it's (probably) alredy in the correct format, you just need to empty it.
+If you bought the 256 GB drive above it's (probably) alredy in the correct format, you just need to empty it and give it a better name.

-In order for the setup script to work, we'll need to insert the flash drive into the bottom right USB port.
-This is configurable in the script, but the script expects it to be in that spot to automount the drive if the pi is to restart.
+~~In order for the setup script to work, we'll need to insert the flash drive into the bottom right USB port.
+This is configurable in the script, but the script expects it to be in `/dev/sda1` (that spot) to automount the drive if the pi were to restart.~~

 TODO: PICTURE ATTACHED

 You can confirm the correct setup of the flash drive by typing `sudo blkid` into terminal and looking for a line that looks like the following:

 `/dev/sda1: LABEL="<your usb label>" UUID="<some id>" TYPE="vfat"`
+If `TYPE="vfat"` then you're good to go

 ### Code Structure